An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: Introduction

 An independent---but related---work has recently appeared in \cite{Farivar12}.
-Although, a direct comparison of both works is difficult due to the difference in assumptions and constraints, the solution method proposed by the authors in \cite{Farivar12} is also globally optimal; however, their solution method requires a centralized processor, whereas as it is shown later, our solution method is amenable for a distributed implementation.
-With respect to this, another recent independent work to ours is the one in \cite{Kraning12}; where the authors propose a distributed algorithm to solve convex relaxations for OPF-type problems in general networks.
-This distributed algorithm is different in nature to the distributed solution method we propose as it uses the so-called alternative direction method of multipliers.
+Although, a direct comparison of both works is difficult due to the difference in assumptions and constraints (for example \cite{Farivar12} does not require all buses to have DERs), the solution method proposed by the authors in \cite{Farivar12} is also globally optimal; however, their solution method requires a centralized processor, whereas as it is shown later, our solution method is amenable for a distributed implementation.
+With respect to this, recent independent works to ours are the ones in \cite{Kraning12} and \cite{Li12b}; where the authors in \cite{Kraning12} propose a distributed algorithm to solve convex relaxations for OPF-type problems in general networks and the authors in \cite{Li12b} considered demand response in the distribution network.

+This paper builds on the results of \cite{Zhang11a,LTZ12} and extends them by taking into account the reactive power injections, and considering tight voltage magnitude constraints.
+Previous results either: (i) ignore reactive power (e.g. \cite{Zhang11,LTZ12,Gan12,Li12} ), (ii) assume there are not active lower bounds (e.g. \cite{Lavaei12,Li12b}), or (iii) assume that there are no voltage upper bounds (e.g \cite{Gan12}).

 The remainder of this paper is organized as follows.
 Section~\ref{formulation} discusses the voltage regulation problem and formulates its solution as an optimization problem.
-Section \ref{sec:main} states the main theoretical result of the paper, while Section \ref{sec:geometry} provides a sketch of the proof (the complete proof is provided in the Appendix).
+Section \ref{sec:main} states the main theoretical result of the paper, while Section \ref{sec:geometry} provides a sketch of the proof (the complete proof is provided in Appendix).
 Section~\ref{sec:algo} proposes a distributed algorithm to solve the optimization problem, the performance of which is illustrated in Section~\ref{sec:simulation} via case studies.
 Concluding remarks are presented in Section~\ref{sec:con}.